This post contains affiliate links. Please see our disclosure policy.

 Muffin Batter

-• 4 tablespoons brewed coffee, *optional, at room temperature
+• 4 tablespoons brewed coffee, optional, at room temp

-• 60 grams (¼ Cup) sunflower oil, *neutral oil or coconut oil
+• 60 grams (¼ cup) sunflower oil, can swap for liquid coconut oil

-• 2 teaspoons all purpose flour, *for coating blueberries
+• 2 tsp all purpose flour, for coating frozen blueberries

 Oat Crumble Topping